Orienting Borel Graphs: Complexity

 \begin{prb} Find a dichotomy characterizing countable orientability. \end{prb} \begin{prb} Is it the case that if $G$ is locally countable, $\Delta_1^1$, and $\o_B(G)\leq 1$, then $\o_{\Delta^1_1}(G)\leq 1$? \end{prb}

+Since submission, these problems have been resolved by the author \cite{effectivization}.
+The answer to problem \ref{o1effective} is yes, even if we remove the local countability assumption.

-It is a long-standing open problem to determine the complexity hyperfinite Borel equivalence relations, or equivalently of countable relations admitting a 1-orientable graphing.
-That problem is still out of reach, but we can settle the complexity of smooth relations admitting a 1-orientable graphing.
-The following proposition says this is equivalent to finding the complexity of equivalence relations admitting a Borel selector.
+Hyperfinite Borel equivalence relation are equivalent to countable Borel relations admitting a 1-orientable graphing.
+Determining the complexity of such relations is a longstanding open problem.
+That problem is still out of reach, but we can settle the complexity of general relations admitting a 1-orientable graphing.
+The following proposition says it is enough to give a lower bound on the complexity of equivalence relations admitting a Borel selector.